TGL

 Mental test: "Would a new hire need to know this decision was made?"
 If yes, log it.

 Where to start: Google Doc this week.
-Migrate to Airtable within 30 days once you know what fields you actually need.
+Migrate to Airtable within 30 days.

 1